bitlabstudio/django-roadmap/README.rst

 Django Roadmap
 ==============

-TODO: Describe app
+A reusable Django app to store and display a set of goals for the future.

 Installation